dataphion/EaselQA/README.md

   - Download the Chrome Plugin from [Here](https://drive.google.com/file/d/1raxN9eEOdTCmGn7lnPi8JMfmWmQnkSxH/view?usp=sharing) and extract the file(This will create a folder 'build').
 Will be available in official Chrome Store shortly.
   - In chrome browser enter chrome://extensions in the address bar, Click on 'Load Unpacked' button and point it to the build folder.
   - Once the extension is installed, please enter the application URL and registered credentials.
 You're all set to record your first testcase.

+  ### Instructions for API testing and Mobile application testing can be found in the detailed documentation.